 We like to think that one day, perhaps when we retire from our day jobs, we may be able to collate and publish all the information held by owners.
 Watch this space.
-In the meantime, here’s a short summary.

-It’s currently believed that 71 Unipowers were produced between 1966 and 1970 in Perivale, London, UK.
+It’s currently believed that 72 Unipowers were produced between 1966 and 1970 in Perivale, London, UK.
 Most were built as road cars but a few were produced as racing thoroughbreds, appearing at circuits as diverse as Silverstone, Le Mans, Nürburgring and Watkins Glen, among many others.
 A few are raced to this day.

 It’s thought about 40 of the total production survive with only a few on the road – fast and fun.
 If you see one, stop and look – it may be while before you see another.